 - a minimum of three A levels with grades BBC (or a minimum of 112 UCAS points from an equivalent Level 3 qualification, eg BTEC National, OCR Diploma or Advanced Diploma)

-- GCSE English, Mathematics and Science at grade C or above/grade 4 (or equivalent grade)
+- GCSE English and either Mathematics or Science at grade C/4 or above (or equivalent)*

 Official use and codes